 Temporal graphs are typically defined as sequences of graphs on a fixed vertex set, where edges may be added or deleted over time.
-However, this restriction limits the range of applicable techniques.
-Moreover, allowing edge contractions can lead to cleaner structural results; for example Kuratowski's Theorem provides a finite characterisation of graph planarity in terms of the forbidden minors $K_5$ and $K_{3,3}$.
+As we shall see, allowing contractions in addition to edge deletions enables new applications and unlocks stronger structural techniques, particularly in the planar setting.
+Moreover, allowing edge contractions can lead to cleaner structural results; for example, Kuratowski's Theorem provides a finite characterisation of graph planarity in terms of forbidden minors.
 With only the subgraph relation, one requires infinitely many obstructions.
-Hence, we study the following.

-A \emph{temporal sequence} is a sequence $(G_1, \ldots, G_n)$ of graphs such that for every $i \in [n-1]$, either $G_i$ is a minor of $G_{i+1}$, or $G_{i+1}$ is a minor of $G_i$.
-A temporal graph, in the classic sense, is then just a temporal sequence in which minor relations are restricted to edge deletions.
+A \emph{temporal sequence (for the minor relation)} is a sequence $(G_1, \ldots, G_n)$ of graphs such that for every $i \in [n-1]$, either $G_i$ is a minor of $G_{i+1}$, or $G_{i+1}$ is a minor of $G_i$.
+A temporal graph, in the classic sense, is a temporal sequence in which minor relations are restricted to edge deletions.

 In this paper, we investigate an analogue of graph planarity for temporal sequences.
-We say that a temporal sequence $(G_1, \ldots, G_n)$ is \emph{simultaneously embeddable} if there is a respective sequence of planar embeddings that are consistent with respect to the minor relation.
+We say that a temporal sequence $(G_1, \ldots, G_n)$ is \emph{simultaneously embeddable} if there is a respective sequence $(\iota_1, \ldots, \iota_n)$ of planar embeddings that are consistent with respect to the minor relation; that is, if $G_i$ is a minor of $G_j$ for $j\in \{i+1,i-1\}$, then the embedding $\iota_i$ is obtained from the embedding $\iota_j$ of $G_j$ by applying the respective minoring to $\iota_j$.
 In \autoref{fig:to_sim_or_not_to_sim} we depict one temporal sequence along with two possible sequences of (plane) embeddings.
 Later, in Examples~\ref{eg:parity_obs} and \ref{eg:amazingly_bad}, we will see temporal sequences which admit no simultaneous embedding.